faye-cheng/PhotoFinder/README.md

-# PhotoFindr
+# PhotoFinder
 Faye Cheng

-A webpage with dynamic content built using the Flickr API and native Javascript.
+A webpage with dynamic content built using the Flicker Photos API and native Javascript.

 <p>View the webpage on my <a href="https://fhcheng.github.io">Github Pages</a>.